Research That Strengthens Your Business

 America’s legacy of economic racism continues to hurt Black Americans.
 The private sector has an opportunity to promote equity through targeted upskilling and reskilling initiatives.

-The 4 Types of Organizational Leaders: How Your Leadership Style Impacts DEI and How to Drive Lasting Change
+The 4 Types of Organizational Leaders: How Leadership Styles Impact Diversity, Equity, Inclusion and Belonging

-Grads of Life’s Dr. Marshaun Hymon sheds light on four leader archetypes, their impact on DEI efforts, and actionable steps to accelerate change.
+Grads of Life’s Dr. Marshaun Hymon sheds light on four leader archetypes, their impact on diversity, equity, inclusion and belonging efforts, and actionable steps to accelerate change.

-Grads of Life and Bain & Company offer strategies as businesses consider how to begin evaluating the impact of their DEI efforts.
+Grads of Life and Bain & Company offer strategies as businesses consider how to begin evaluating the impact of DEI best practices.

 Building equitable hiring practices also means having a universal understanding of certain issues and terms affecting the labor market.

-Grads of Life Managing Director, Elyse Rosenblum, discusses her thoughts on the release of GOL and Bain & Company’s new research report around proven DEI best practices.
+Grads of Life Managing Director, Elyse Rosenblum, discusses her thoughts on the release of GOL and Bain & Company’s new research report around proven diversity, equity and inclusion.

 Grads of Life is delighted to announce a $500,000 grant from Walmart to aid in the development of a new impact measurement framework.

-Dr. Marshaun Hymon, Director of Learning & Advisory Services at Grads of Life, reflects on how to navigate conversations around workplace culture.
+Dr. Marshaun Hymon from Grads of Life reflects on how to navigate challenging conversations with diverse talent around race, difference and workplace marginalization.

 New research confirms Year Up’s earnings gains as the largest ever reported to date for workforce programs.